IBM-Cloud/docs-services/services/HPCaaS-from-Rescale/support.md

 Support can also be reached by chat via the Support chat option in the customer portal under the contact drop down.

 ## For more information on IBM Cloud Support
-If you have other questions or want to learn more about IBM Cloud Support, you can find additional helpful resources [here (click link)][14c73b53].
+If you have other questions or want to learn more about IBM Cloud Support, you can find additional helpful resources [here][14c73b53].

   [14c73b53]: https://console.bluemix.net/docs/get-support/howtogetsupport.html#getting-customer-support "Customer Information for IBM Cloud Support"